IGLOU-EU/libgosay/README.md

 Some features are the same of `Cowsay`, but with little more.

-- Max Rune by line
+- Max Char by line
 - Show body only without any bubble
 - Can pimp your `Bubble`
 - Can pimp `Tail` `Eyes` `Tongue`